 - Devoting at least 5 tour days to each museum each school year

 - Upon completion of the initial training, attendance at ongoing training meetings two times/month

 Snite/SBMA Docent Training

 Docent training occurs over a period of approximately nine months.
 Class sessions are held on Mondays twice a month from 9:00 a.m.-Noon.
 The training covers everything you need to be prepared to help others experience art—including sessions on the history of art, the collections of the Snite and the SBMA, teaching techniques, and talks by museum staff.

-The next training sessions will begin in January 2017.
-Applications are now being accepted and came be completed online.
-They are due November 21.
-Interviews will take place the week of November 28.
+The next training sessions will begin in early 2017.
+Applications are now being accepted and can be completed online.
+They are due January 30.
+Interviews will take place the week of February 6.
 If you have questions please contact the Curator of Education, Public Programs.

 Click on the link below to fill out and submit your application.